 The Native Woodland Survey of Scotland identified the location of the different native woodland types within the National Park.
 Any proposal for restocking or woodland creation should use this data to help identify the most appropriate woodland type for creation based on the adjacent existing native woodland as well as other considerations such as soil and altitude.
-The following woodland types have been identified as key for restoration and creation.
+The following woodland habitats have been identified as priorities for restoration and creation in forestry proposals.